bcgov/family-law-act-app/RunningLocal.md

 # Running Family Protection Order Locally on OpenShift

+This project uses the scripts found in [openshift-project-tools](https://github.com/BCDevOps/openshift-project-tools) to setup and maintain OpenShift environments (both local and hosted).
+Refer to the [OpenShift Scripts](https://github.com/BCDevOps/openshift-project-tools/blob/master/bin/README.md) documentation for details.

 These instructions assume:

 * a moderate to advanced knowledge of OpenShift.
 There are two good PDFs available from Red Hat and O'Reilly on [OpenShift for Developers](https://www.openshift.com/promotions/for-developers.html) and [DevOps with OpenShift](https://www.openshift.com/promotions/devops-with-openshift.html) that should be read and understood first.